-Keep in mind these are the same experts who still try to convince women that certain exams only feel "uncomfortable" and that labor feels like "pressure".
+Keep in mind these are the same experts who still try to convince women that certain exams only feel "uncomfortable" and that labor feels like "pressure."

 Regardless of whether it hurts or not, breastfeeding feels weird.
 It can be just a slight annoyance, or it can escalate to the point where you want to bribe the baby with a lollipop if he will just let go of you for a minute.

 Just about the time you and baby become comfortable with the positions and methods of nursing, and you realize you can sleep while baby eats because that weird feeling is easily ignored, baby will sprout a few teeth.
-Just because they don't bite doesn't meant that it feels great.
+Just because they don't bite doesn't mean that it feels great.

 Even with a good latch, there is going to be a certain amount of scraping until they learn how to eat around those pearly whites.
-The sensation is probably close to what it would feel like to have your toe licked by a cat for an several hours without a break.
+The sensation is probably close to what it would feel like to have your toe licked by a cat for several hours without a break.